Childhood and Education Journey of Bill Gates in Timeline

 On May 3, 2021, Bill and Melinda Gates announced their decision to divorce after more than 27 years of marriage.

-On August 2, 2021, the divorce between Bill and Melinda Gates was finalized, with the financial details remaining confidential.
+On August 2, 2021, the divorce between Bill and Melinda Gates was finalized, with financial details remaining confidential.

-October 2021: Marriage of Jennifer Katherine Gates
+October 2021: Jennifer Gates' Marriage

-On May 10, 2022, Bill Gates announced that he tested positive for COVID-19 and was experiencing mild symptoms, despite having received three doses of the COVID-19 vaccine.
+On May 10, 2022, Bill Gates announced that he tested positive for COVID-19 and was experiencing mild symptoms, despite having received three doses of the vaccine.

 February 2023: Dating Paula Hurd